There are tons of creativities and ideas to improve your home decor and indoor setting and one of which is to have laminate flooring on wall.

 Consider adding some accents and decorative elements to your vanity area, if it is possible.

-Feel free to create an interesting focal point for your laminate flooring for bathroom walls.
+Feel free to create an interesting focal point for your laminate flooring for bathroom wall.
 You can either choose only a specific wall for the entire installation or go with accent style (which means that you don’t have to cover the entire wall).

 However, it is advisable that the laminate acts as a decor, not the main coverage of the wall.